Discover more from The Profile

 As far as we can tell, it worked.
-She raised three successful women: Susan is the CEO of YouTube, Anne is the co-founder and CEO of 23andMe, and Janet is a professor at UC San Francisco.
+She raised three successful women: Susan is the former CEO of YouTube, Anne is the co-founder and CEO of 23andMe, and Janet is a professor at UC San Francisco.

 From the very beginning, Wojcicki rejected traditional parenting advice and instead, decided to trust her own instincts.
 She spoke to her daughters as if they were adults, doing away with the baby talk.
 She trusted them unconditionally, respected their individuality, and encouraged their independence from a young age.

 "What I wanted more than anything was to make them first into independent children and then into empowered, independent adults," she says.
 "I figured that if they could think on their own and make sound decisions, they could face any challenges that came their way."

 Wojcicki is also a staunch supporter of her daughters to this day.
 When Anne and Alex Rodriguez broke up, Esther said, "We couldn’t have an intellectual conversation about anything.
 His main interest in life was something that none of us had ever focused on, which was baseball.
 He could park himself in front of a TV and watch baseball for 10 hours a day." 😂